wd5gnr/1802UNO/readme.md

 The various commands to save and read memory only operate on RAM You can "LOad" through the ROM but it won't change the contents

+You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html) By default a simple HILO game is in ROM (see below)
-By default, ETOPS is in rom (see http://www.elf-emulation.com/software/rctops.html) TO run it put C0 80 00 at location 0 to jump to it.
-Note it uses RAM at 03FF
+TO run it put C0 80 00 at location 0 to jump to it.
+Note it uses RAM at 03FF.
+On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

 Keyboard
 ===